ayoo2452/DH110/README.md

 ## Cognitive Walkthrough + Revisions

-10) Optional evaluation and revision history

-Including cognitive walkthrough; impression test, accessibility audit, NEW usability testing), per each summary and link to the notes (when you share the video or other detailed evidences, I will notify you when you can make the contents private as soon as your work is graded)

 ******************************************Cognitive Walkthrough: Main takeaways******************************************

 1. The current design seems to rely on subtitles and/or written information.
 This may be a weak point for users who rely more on visual cues to quickly navigate the page.
 Try to emphasize key features using more contrasting colours and/or sizing.